 A 240 V outlet powers most washing machines.
 The two outlets installed in the kitchen are either 60 or 120 V.

-Your washing machine and a dishwasher use the same drain hose.
+Your washing machine and dishwasher use the same drain hose.
 The drain hose is connected to the sewer line through the pump under the sink.
 This handles the issue of drainage.

 A washing machine is also too giant and requires ample space; your kitchen might not have enough space to fit a washing machine.